NaniJoshi/k8s-interview-questions/k8s.md

 ## Differences between container and vm?
 * Container is a light weight software and we can ship and run anywhere
 * VM is a

+## What is replication set?
+* replication is nothing but a kubernetes entity which will ensure that the current state and desired stste are same or maintain specified number of pods in running state.